 Texas Administrative Code

 PART 9 – TEXAS COMMISSION ON JAIL STANDARDS

-- The Texas Legislature created the Texas Commission on Jail Standards (Commission) in 1975 to implement a declared state policy that all county jail facilities conform to minimum standards of construction, maintenance, and operation.
+- The Texas Legislature created the Texas Commission on Jail Standards (TCJS or the Commission) in 1975 to implement a declared state policy that all county jail facilities conform to minimum standards of construction, maintenance, and operation.

 - The Commission is comprised of nine members appointed to six-year overlapping terms by the governor with concurrence of the Senate.
 Two members are to be county sheriffs, one must be a County Judge, one a licensed medical practitioner, and one a County Commissioner; four members are citizens not holding public office.
 The governor designates the chairperson.
 An executive director, appointed by the Commission, serves as the administrative officer of the Commission.

 - In 1983, the Texas Legislature expanded the jurisdiction of the Commission to include county and municipal jails operated under vendor contract.